 - 40 further submissions that provided feedback on Interim Report recommendations and informed the development of the Final Report.

 On 30 September 2022, National Cabinet announced an independently-led, rapid review of Australia’s regulatory settings relating to health practitioner registration and skills and qualification recognition for overseas trained health professionals and international students who have studied in Australia.

 The review was tasked with delivering recommendations designed to ease skills shortages in key health professions, while ensuring that quality and safety standards designed to protect patients are maintained.
 The review was tasked with considering whether regulatory settings for international health practitioners seeking registration in Australia:

 - are comparable with similar countries

-- do not impose unnecessary barriers or compliance costs on migrants and employers.
+- impose unnecessary barriers or compliance costs on migrants and employers.

-The Review will complement the projects that National Cabinet has asked the Australian Health Practitioner Regulation Agency (Ahpra) to undertake on skills and qualifications recognition in key sectors.
-The Review also links with other related work, including the comprehensive review of Australia’s migration system.
+The review complements projects that National Cabinet has asked the Australian Health Practitioner Regulation Agency to undertake on skills and qualifications recognition.
+The review also complements the comprehensive review of Australia's migration system.